LukeisStuff/stardew-farming-bta/README.md

 A farming mod for BTA inspired by stardew valley!
-Have you ever wanted more crops and farming apart of BTA?
+Have you ever wanted more crops and farming added to BTA?
 More food choices and more reason to use seasons?
 Here is the mod for you

 Features